 A custom IP upgrades as every other IP in the Vivado IP catalog.
 The difference is how the custom IP is edited to create a new version or revision to which to upgrade.
-For more information on the process of upgrading IP, see this link in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 9].
+For more information on the process of upgrading IP, see the Vivado Design Suite User Guide: Designing with IP (UG896).